Obsidian-StudiosInc/entrance/README.md

 This may differ based on your operating system.
 Entrance does not provide an init script at this time, it may not run or work correctly if started directly.
 Entrance should be invoked via init script or systemd service.
 There is a provided systemd service file for entrance.
-It is not know if this works or not.
+It is unknown if this works or not.

 ### Entrance User